Skip to main content

 D

 Flowers April through May in zones 4–9.
 Individual clusters last 2–3 weeks.
 In zones 8–9, bloom begins in late March.
-Flowers are pale ice-blue, slightly lighter in color than A. tabernaemontana.
+Flower color is pale ice-blue, 1–2 shades lighter than A. tabernaemontana.

 Detailed Descriptions